mlab-upenn/autoware_off-road_sim/README.md

 ### Semantic labelling

 Environment Mesh prims are labelled by matching their prim name against the `id_keywords` list.
 The `"default"` keyword acts as the catch-all for any prim that does not match a more specific keyword.
-Vehicle prims are never labelled (they are excluded from traversal).

 ### Output structure